 Other sources of data are current job listings, consensus, and surveys.
 Not all job postings give details of the compensation package.
 There are enough that do list compensation packages to derive patent paralegal salaries without skewing to an extreme.

-The future looks promising for Patent Paralegals.
-From now until 2022, employment and the average salary are expected to grow a possible 17 percent.
+The future looks promising for paralegals in general.
+From now until 2029, employment and the average salary are expected to grow as much as 10% percent.
 The anticipated growth is more than that of any other occupation.

 Law firms are attempting to reduce expenses while increasing efficiency.
 More legal assistants are being hired.
 To rebuild support staff and revamp project staff law firms are looking for paralegals that will additionally have administrative responsibilities not part of their initial job description.